xerion0712/Solana-AI-Agent-Toolkit/README.md

     { trait_type: "", value: "" },
   ],
   price: 0, //100000000 == 0.1 sol, can be set to 0 for a free mint
+  splHash: "", //present if listing is on a specific SPL token, if not present sale will be on $SOL, must be present if "withPool" is true
+  poolName: "", // Only present if "withPool" is true
   mainImageUrl: "",
-  splHash: "", //present if listing is on a specific SPL token, if not present sale will be on $SOL };
+};
 const result = await agent.create3LandNft(
   collectionAccount,
   createItemOptions,
-  isDevnet, // (Optional) if not present TX takes place in Mainnet );
+  isDevnet, // (Optional) if not present TX takes place in Mainnet withPool
+);

 ```